The best Luxury Las Vegas Hotels are what makes the City of Lights even more vibrant than it already is.

 The casino-free Westin Lake Las Vegas Resort & Spa is a desert oasis with two heated outdoor swimming pools.
 The Upper Pool is ideal for those eager to take in the views and relax with a tropical libation, while the Lower Pool is perfect for kids and families thanks to a twisty water slide.

 When you’re ready to eat, this sprawling resort is ready to please with four diverse and vibrant eateries, including Rick’s Café.
 This airy Mediterranean-style restaurant wows adults with flavorful menu items like Seared Salmon and Sundried Tomato Pasta.

 Kids will be won over when they see Green Spaghetti on the menu (spaghetti with pesto sauce).

-There’s plenty to do across the property thanks to a ping-pong table, giant chess and checker sets, and cornhole boards.
+Thanks to a ping-pong table, giant chess and checker sets, and cornhole boards, there’s plenty to do across the property.

 Once you’ve spent a few days luxuriating at the Westin Lake Las Vegas Resort & Spa, set your GPS due north to hook up with Nevada’s out-of-this-world Extraterrestrial Highway, a quiet stretch of road that runs between Hiko and Warm Springs.

 Savor the far-reaching desert views and keep your eyes open for aliens as you pass the turn-off for Area 51.

 Another city’s highlight is the many famous Movie Hotels in Las Vegas – a must-visit for all movie fans.

 Heading abroad?
 Use ExpressVPN to access your social media accounts, unblock your favorite entertainment sites, and stay connected with friends and family.
 And get cheaper flights, of course.